- 1package active dry yeast

-Simmer 1/2 cup of water with tea leaves, lemon rind, and cloves for 10 minutes, covered.
+Simmer 1/2 cup of water with the tea leaves and cloves for 10 minutes, covered.
 Strain out and discard the cloves and tea leaves.
 Add the lemon zest to the flavored water and allow to cool.

-Blend the butter, shortening, sugar and salt.
-Beat in 2 eggs, then add the brandy, milk, the water-and-lemon mixture and the softened yeast.
+Beat the butter, shortening, sugar and salt together until fluffy.
+Thoroughly incorporate the 2 eggs, then add the brandy, milk, the water-lemon mixture and the bloomed yeast.
 Mix in the flour gradually with a wooden spoon until a soft and slightly sticky dough is obtained.
 Knead on a floured working surface, adding more flour as needed, until springy and very smooth, about 5 minutes.

-Shape the dough into a large ring, pinching the ends to seal.
-Place on a lightly greased cookie sheet.
-Decorate with candied fruit slices or candied cherries if desired, pushing them slightly into the dough.
+Preheat oven to 350°F. Decorate the ring with candied fruit slices or candied cherries if desired, pushing them slightly into the dough.
 Let the ring rise in a warm spot about 1 hour, or until double in size.
 Mix a teaspoon of water with the beaten egg and brush the surface of the dough, sprinkle with the coarse sugar, and bake in a 350° F oven 35-40 minutes, or until a deep golden brown.
 Cool on a rack.